 What is far less clear, because until this point it has been completely ignored within the series, is how does finance within the wizarding world actually work?
 Is there a counterbalance to the aforementioned trade deficit?
 How is the taxation of wizards accomplished?
 And at what rate?

 For there must be some form of taxation.
-Where does the money come from which pays the salaries of the Ministry employees?
+Or else where does the money come from which pays the salaries of the Ministry employees?
 It is obvious to the reader that the largest single employer of trained wizards and witches in wizarding Britain is the Ministry of Magic.
 Their services are not being paid for by Muggle imports.
 Or does the British Muggle government wittingly or unwittingly subsidize the Ministry of Magic?

 We have been informed in interviews that there are no fees required for Hogwarts attendance, although books, materials and uniforms are the responsibility of the students.
 And post-HBP we know that there is a fund available to children who are in financial hardship.